ErikMcClure/sweetiebot/README.md

 # Sweetie Bot
 Sweetie Bot is an administration bot for Discord servers.
 Her primary function is anti-spam, by detecting potential spammers, silencing them, and deleting their messages.
 This helps immunize the chat against bot raids.
-She also keeps a log of the chat and its users, and provides a command to find the last message that pinged a given user.
+If [self-hosted](https://github.com/blackhole12/sweetiebot/blob/master/INSTALLATION.md), she also keeps a log of the chat and its users.

 ### To add Sweetie Bot to your server, use [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948390).